kvassAI/slate/source/includes/_intro.md

 You can also nest expand requests with the dot property.
 For example, requesting payments.payment_method on an order will expand the payments property into a list of Payment objects, and will then expand the payment method property into a full Payment Method object.

-You can expand multiple objects at once by identifying multiple items in the expand array, separated with commas.
+You can expand multiple objects at once by identifying multiple items in the expanded array, separated with commas.

 For example: